 In 2020 no Trustees received reimbursement of travel or accommodation expenses during the period.
+Details of the expenses claimed are in the 2020 accounts.

-The Therfield Regulation Trust Notes to the Financial Statements For the year ended 31 December 2020
+The Therfield Regulation Trust Notes to the Financial Statements For the year to 31 December 2021

 - 4. In 2019 VAT was claimed on legal and property professional fees relating to the arrangement of the TRAKSA lease.
 This lease relates to the recreation ground and in accordance with the VAT policy should not have had VAT claimed.
-To correct the accounts the VAT sum (£264) was added into the 2019 VAT movements figure. - 5.
+To correct the accounts the VAT sum (£264.06) was added into the 2019 VAT movements figure. - 5.
 The restricted funds were to be spent on a tree popper which appears as expenditure in the 2019 accounts.
 The corresponding grant was recieved in 2020.
 On that basis there are no restricted funds at the end of the year.